-Accordingly, all the deficiencies of the neoliberal / late-capitalist order stand exposed like a sandbank at low tide; supply-side economics, just-in-time provision, the lack of built-in redundancy, the fact we too hastily value all the wrong people (financial wizards, social entrepreneurs, destined social leaders…) and none of the right people (healthcare workers, delivery drivers, environmentalists, homeworkers, carers, union representatives, labour activists, waste management operatives…)
+Accordingly, all the deficiencies of the neoliberal / late-capitalist order stand exposed like a sandbank at spring tide; supply-side economics, just-in-time provision, the lack of built-in redundancy, the fact we too hastily value all the wrong people (financial wizards, social entrepreneurs, destined social leaders…) and none of the right people (healthcare workers, delivery drivers, environmentalists, homeworkers, carers, union representatives, labour activists, waste management operatives…)

 That a relatively simple, tiny, non-sentient and innate viral bacteria may accomplish what remarkably sophisticated and complex groups of politically-organised humans could not is a mordant irony that hopefully will not be lost on future politicians of the left.
 Because what SARS-CoV-2 is achieving, or moving towards achieving, is the general revelation that our current way of organising society is an abject failure.
 It is not just an abject failure because it is overwhelmingly contingent on a series of assumptions and norms, but also because in an umwelt as small and globalised as the human world, pandemics will increasingly be the norm.